Ross-Ede/HomeownerClassAutomation/DEVELOPMENT.md

     + check email address as well

     + Program only uses emails and checks test names when adding enrollees no longer looks at names

+## 7/27/2023

+- Programming
+    + Researching and implementing a framework in preparation for adding new columns to master sheet update and outlook auto renaming

+## 7/28/2023

+- Documentation

+    + Update to GitHub, optional update to excel VBA code (has comments for future reference).
+Update to README.md, update to DEVELOPMENT.md.
+New File For Outlook auto renaming program for outlook visual basic

+- Programming

+    + outlook auto renaming complete